giovannapezzi/smart-mechatronics-system/README.md

 ## Milestone 1

-1) Finishing the Router component with integration of a new dynamixel JNI compatible dll that supports a Java class under the project namespace.
+1) Finishing the Router component with integration of a new dynamixel JNI compatible dll that supports a Java class under the project namespace as well as supporting other servo types.

 2) Writing documentation for the usage of the system under the GitHub Wiki and standard README.md files as well as more Example Controllers.